Neha/designsystem101/README.md

 ## Key Terms:
 - Presentational and Functional Components
-- Open and close components
+- Open and close components or Flexible or non-flexible components
 - Namespacing - CSS and React
-- Performance Metric
+- Performance Metrics
-- Your DS's terminology
+- Your DS's terminology guide
-- Your DS's rules
+- Your DS's rules and scopes
 - 360 degree consistancy (from style to documentation)

 ## Agenda